aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

 ## Cleaning up

-*Attention: All data in the Amazon Neptune will be lost after cleaning up.*
+*Attention: All data in Amazon Neptune will be lost after cleaning up.*

 Since this demo sets up resources in your account, let's delete them so you don't get charged.